 Football: Real Madrid close in on title after edging Getafe

-MADRID: Real Madrid captain Sergio Ramos kept his nerve to score a late penalty and secure a 1-0 home win over Getafe on Thursday (Jul 2) for a sixth consecutive La Liga victory, taking his side four points clear of Barcelona in the title race.
+MADRID: Real Madrid captain Sergio Ramos kept his nerve to score a late penalty and secure a hard-fought 1-0 home win over Getafe on Thursday (Jul 2) for a sixth consecutive La Liga victory to take his side one step closer to winning the title.

-Ramos coolly passed the ball into the net to finally break the deadlock in the 79th minute after Dani Carvajal was felled by the trailing leg of Getafe's Mathias Olivera, who was denied a penalty earlier on after being knocked over by Carvajal.
+Ramos coolly passed the ball into the net to break the deadlock in the 79th minute after Dani Carvajal was felled by the trailing leg of Getafe's Mathias Olivera, who was earlier denied a penalty after being knocked over by Carvajal.

-Real, who have not won the title since 2017, lead the table on 74 points ahead of second-placed Barca with five games left.
+Real, who have not won the title since 2017, lead the table on 74 points, four ahead of Barca with five games left and have a superior head-to-head record over the Catalans which would give them the trophy if both teams finished the season level on points.

+"Today was like a final for us and that's how we approached it," said Real's Dani Carvajal.

+"Getafe caused us plenty of problems, particularly in the first half but we put in a serious performance and are delighted to be taking the three points home with us."

 Spanish La Liga results: